dadoonet/S01E05-index-split-shrink-rollover/README.md

 The setup will check that Elasticsearch and Kibana are running and will remove any index named `kibana_sample_data_ecommerce*`, `demo-rollover*` and the index template `demo-rollover`.

-It will also Kibana Canvas slides.
+It will also add Kibana Canvas slides.

 ### Run on cloud (recommended)